michael/documents-legacy/2013-01-09-substance-okfn.md

 ### Structured Composition

-By considering a document a sequence of content elements rather than one big chunk of formatted text, document editors provide a better method of writing semantically structured content, as opposed to visually optimized layouts as we know them from traditional word-processors.
+By considering a document a sequence of content elements rather than one big chunk of formatted text, document editors can provide a better way of writing semantically structured content, as opposed to visually optimized layouts as we know them from traditional word-processors.

 ![](http://interior.substance.io/images/illustrations/semantic-writing-elements.png)